OCR-D/ocr-d.github.io/projects.md

-The project addresses the problem of strongly fluctuating recognition rates of OCR for 16th to 18th century historical prints, limiting the full-text digitization of material created by the VD16, VD17, and VD18 programs.Recognition models trained on modern corpora lacking the specifics of historical prints or historic material without thorough bibliographic analysis, retard recognition rates in comparison to the accuracy now routinely achieved for scans of modern prints.The creation of font-specific corpora on the basis of manual tagging is unrealistic, since both non-trivial knowledge of printing history is necessary and the scalability of such an approach would be insufficient.
+The project addresses the problem of strongly fluctuating recognition rates of OCR for 16th to 18th century historical prints, limiting the full-text digitization of material created by the VD16, VD17, and VD18 programs.
+Recognition models trained on modern corpora lacking the specifics of historical prints or historic material without thorough bibliographic analysis, retard recognition rates in comparison to the accuracy now routinely achieved for scans of modern prints.
+The creation of font-specific corpora on the basis of manual tagging is unrealistic, since both non-trivial knowledge of printing history is necessary and the scalability of such an approach would be insufficient.
 Due to the repetitiveness of the task, such an approach is also